 Simple Exercises for Seniors to Strengthen the Shoulder Joints and Back

-The following exercises can help strengthen the muscles in your back and improve your range of motion.
-Start slowly, doing as many repetitions as you feel comfortable with, and slowly work up to more as you become stronger and more flexible.
+The following exercises can help reduce pain in the back and shoulders by strengthening muscles and improving your range of motion.
+Start slowly, doing as many repetitions as you feel comfortable with, and gradually work up to more as you become stronger and more flexible.

 Lie face-down on a flat surface, with your arms stretched out in front of you.
-Slowly raise up your arms and legs at the same time, so your body forms a shallow U shape.
-Lower and repeat
+Slowly raise your arms and legs simultaneously, so your body forms a shallow U shape.
+Lower and repeat.

 Lie on your back on a flat surface.
-Keep your arms at your sides, with your knees bent and your feet flat.
-Lift up your pelvis so your body forms a straight line from your knees to your head.
+Keep your arms at your sides, with your knees bent and feet flat.
+Push up from your heels to lift your pelvis so your body forms a straight line from your knees to your head.
 Hold for 15 seconds, then lower down.

 Shoulder Blade Stretch